cameronmore/go-sessions/README.md

 ## Quickstart

-To use this library, create a new authentication context struct by passing your secret key (for signing the session id) and a `*sql.DB` connection:
+To use this library, create a new authentication context struct by passing your secret key (for signing the session id) and something that implements the sessions.AuthStore interface (so far, there are SQLite and Postgres implementations):

 (after importing it)
 ```go